rdegges/rdegges-blog/articles/2009/new-project-atkbot-for-irc-takeovers.md

-% New Project atkbot for IRC Takeovers
+Title: New Project atkbot for IRC Takeovers
-%
+Date: 2009-12-05 06:00
-%
+Author: Randall Degges

-# New Project atkbot for IRC Takeovers
+Tags: programming, irc

 A little over a week ago I started working on a new project for fun in my
 freetime: [atkbot][].